PAST

 Traveling Exhibition: Personal to Political: Celebrating the African American Artists of Paulson Fontaine Press

-Fictitious Self Portrait (2006) was included in Personal to Political: Celebrating the African American Artists of Paulson Fontaine Press.
+Fictitious Self Portrait, (2006) was included in Personal to Political: Celebrating the African American Artists of Paulson Fontaine Press.
 The show covered a wide range of prints, paintings, quilts, and sculptures, and included an array of abstract and formal imagery, with narratives that spoke to personal experiences and political perspectives woven throughout.
 Artists included in the exhibition helped to shape the contemporary art conversation in the Bay Area and beyond.
 Featured artists: Edgar Arceneaux, Radcliffe Bailey, McArthur Binion, Gee's Bend Quilters (Louisiana Bendolph, Mary Lee Bendolph, Loretta Bennett, Loretta Pettway), Lonnie Holley, David Huffman, Samuel Levi Jones, Kerry James Marshall, Martin Puryear, Gary Simmons, and Lava Thomas.
-View a video tour of the traveling exhibition here.

 Venues